Last updated on 20th June 2022

 11. Build social proof

-Just as customer reviews provide invaluable cues for securing the trust of prospective customers in a B2C setting, so do client references in the B2B world.
+Just as customer reviews provide invaluable cues for building trust with prospective customers in a B2C setting, so do client references in the B2B world.

 If your company has worked with some big-name clients – shout about it!
 If a household name has entrusted you with their reputation and you’ve delivered a great service in the process, that provides a huge amount of social proof and credibility for anyone seeking reassurance about your company.